cloudify-cosmo/getcloudify.org/guide/3.0/understanding-blueprints.md

 ## What is a Workflow?
 A `workflow` is an orchestration algorithm written in a lnaguage that a workflow can execute.
-In the case of Cloudify it is a `radial` script.
+In the case of Cloudify it is a `radial` script, but in 3.0 M2 it will be replaced with python scripts using Cloudify workflow API

 ## Built-in Workflows
 Currently Cloudify comes with 2 built-in workflows: